riihikallio/VBA-content/VBA/Excel-VBA/articles/excel-tips-for-optimizing-performance-obstructions.md

 - **Conditional formats and data validation**

   Conditional formats and data validation are great, but using a lot of them can significantly slow down calculation.
-If the cell is displayed, every conditional format formula is evaluated at each calculation and also when the display of the cell that contains the conditional format is refreshed.
+If the cell is displayed, every conditional format formula is evaluated at each calculation and when the display of the cell that contains the conditional format is refreshed.
 The Excel object model has a **Worksheet.EnableFormatConditionsCalculation** property so that you can enable or disable the calculation of conditional formats.

 - **Defined names**